deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 ```

 ![](images/20230913101929.png)

-now we run the exploit as a job so that it will run in the background and enter into our previous meterpreter session:
+Run the exploit in the background and enter into our previous meterpreter session:
 ```shell
 exploit -j
 ```

 ![](images/20230913102154.png)

-Now we enter back into the powershell and can now start the AdvancedSystemCareService9 and it'll execute our malicious payload executable rather than the legitimate service since we have already overwritten it.
+Back in our powershell shell (lol) we can now start the service AdvancedSystemCareService9 and it'll execute our malicious payload executable rather than the legitimate service since we have already replaced it.

 ```powershell
 Start-Service -Name "AdvanceSystemCareService9"
 ```

 ![](images/20230913102705.png)

-As we can see from the image above it has created a new shell for us which is going to a an `NT Authority\System` level shell.
+As we can see from the image above it has created an NT Authority\\System level shell.
 Let's take a look.

 We first background our current shell and enter into the new shell.

 ![](images/20230913103418.png)

 Bingo!.